ncss-tech/soil-range-in-characteristics/readme.md

 * a short discussion on how percentiles are the "theoretical aspiration" for our ranges, but may not always be feasible given data availability or quality

-Most importantly, a short description of "why this matters" may be helpful.
-My short list would include:

-* Percentiles require no distributional assumptions and are bound to the data from which they are computed.
-This means that percentiles can provide meaningful benchmarks for both normal and non-normal distributions, and, the limits will always fall within the min/max of the observed data.

-* Percentiles have a direct interpretation: "given the available data, we know that soil property X is <= Y 5% of the time, and, <= Z 95% of the time".
-This same statement can be framed using probabilities or proportions: "given the available data, soil property X is within the range of Y--Z 90% of the time".

-* Percentiles are simple to calculate, requiring at least 3, but ideally 10 observations.